PerfectFit-project/virtual-coach-rasa/README.md

 see .env-example.
 These will be loaded as environment variables and will thus be available in the app.
 NB: The token expires, so you need to replace it once in a while.
 You will get a `ChatNotAuthorizedError` if the token is invalid.
-3. Run `docker-compose --env-file .env up`
+3. Run `./script/server`.
+This will install the right dependencies, build docker images, and run them.